This blog was first posted on March 23, 2021, and was updated with new information on June 10, 2022.

 This is easily done using child care management software, which can pull up the statements in seconds.

-If you’ve just started your business and haven’t created a daycare budget plan, don’t worry.
+If you’ve just started your child care business and haven’t created a budget plan, don’t worry.
 You can still forecast using current income and expense numbers, industry growth standards and your own intuition.
 Just keep an eye on your projections and adjust them as needed.

 2. Choose Your Forecasting Type